ocf/ocfweb/ocfweb/docs/docs/docs/bylaws.md

    3. Officers appointed under subsection 2 of this title shall be removed from office if they miss two consecutive Officers’ Meetings without an excuse approved by the General Manager.

+14. No person shall be appointed as a Director unless they have served previously on the Board of Directors or have attended at least four Board meetings in the semester in which they are to be appointed.

+    Any non-Director member who attends four Board meetings in the same semester can request to be appointed as a Director; they shall be automatically appointed unless a Director moves for a vote on their appointment, in which case the candidate will be appointed upon gaining a majority vote.

+    Directors not in good standing shall be disqualified from the Board until they are in good standing again.

 Bylaws 1-4 amended at the general meeting of March 21, 2008.
 Bylaws 5-7 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the Board meeting of April 30, 2014.
 Bylaws 9-13 added at the Board meeting of October 10, 2016.
+Bylaw 14 added at the Board meeting of October 17, 2016.